kcajheish/distributed-system-note/week1/README.md

 ```
 - Count tracks number of completed tasks
 - Cond is used to wake up sleeping threads when condition is met.
-    - Reduce worker receives its task from master when all map tasks are completed.
-Before map tasks are done, master threads are put into sleep when reduce worker as for a task.
+    1. Before map tasks are done, threads on coordinator are put into sleep when reduce worker ask for a task.
+    2. When too many workers compete for map/reduce tasks, put remaining worker into sleep.
+Signal sleeping worker when any of in progress task fails or is slow to respond.

 ```golang